Mt Riley, Dona Ana County, New Mexico

 Denae Nemanic, the first woman to ever fly from the summit, heads out from the northwest face of Riley into buoyant air (she is already above launch).
 Mt.
 Cox is in the distance.
 Winds were NW and light that day which made launching with such a huge object upwind of little concern.

 The site requires a 45 minute (1,000' vertical) hike to the top from the southwest side.
 We plan to find a much lower launch site that will allow benching to the top.
 Thermals are abundant, of course.
 XC is easy from here.
 Ridge lift will take the pilot well above the summit and "jumps" to the East Potrillo mountains should be easy where ridge soaring in easterly or westerly winds are possible.
 The base of Mt.
 Riley is accessible by 4 wheel drive only.
 This is a Federal Wilderness Study Area and open range – be sure to watch for (and respect) the cattle that are here and there.

 A guide is recommended for first time visitors.
-Contact us or the RGSA for directions.
+Contact the RGSA for directions.
 Visitors can camp anywhere in this region but always respect the fragile desert environment.